Ten quick, unique deviled egg recipes for any occasion.

 Serve your deviled eggs on a porcelain wanton (Chinese soup) spoon.

-For a classy buffet, serve an individual deviled egg in a simple spoon.
+For a classy buffet, serve an individual deviled egg in a simple wanton spoon.

-However, any of these recipes would look good in this setting, particularly those which have more colour.
-The caviar recipe in particular would look stunning against the white of the spoon.
+Any of these recipes would look good in this setting, particularly those which have more colour.

-The spoons can be bought very inexpensively here if you're in the USA
+The spoons can be bought relatively inexpensively in your local Chinese supermarket, or alternatively online.

-Try it - you'll find you have a talking point, too!
+Try it - you'll find you have a great talking point at any party!

-5. Deviled eggs with sweet peppers and olives : an ideal buffet recipe.
+5. Deviled eggs with sweet peppers and olive garnish: an ideal buffet recipe.

 Again this is a simple topping for the classic recipe.
 It looks colourful and tastes delicious - the peppers add a bit of sweetness and the olives, a salty tang.